The prime minister's office has issued an apology after false claims by David Cameron at Prime Minister's Questions yesterday, writes Kevin Meagher.

 ‘A chara [equivalent of “Dear Sir”), I hereby resign as MP for the constituency of west Belfast.
 Go raibh maith agat [thank-you very much].
 Gerry Adams.’

 “When I was told of the British Prime Minister’s remarks today this was the first I heard of this development.
 I understand Mr. Cameron has claimed that ‘The Honourable Member for West Belfast has accepted an office for profit under the Crown.”

 “This is untrue.
 I simply resigned.
 I was not consulted nor was I asked to accept such an office.
 I am an Irish republican.
 I have had no truck whatsoever with these antiquated and quite bizarre aspects of the British parliamentary system.

 “I am proud to have represented the people of West Belfast for almost three decades and to have done so without pledging allegiance to the English Queen or accepting British parliamentary claims to jurisdiction in my country.

 “Mr. Cameron’s announcement that I have become Crown Steward and Bailiff of the Manor of Northstead, wherever that is, is a bizarre development.
 I am sure the burghers of that Manor are as bemused as me.
 I have spoken to the Prime Minister’s private secretary today and he has apologised for today’s events.”

 With Sinn Fein polling strongly south of the border – tying for third place with governing party Fianna Fail – the prospect of Mr Adams’s party making an historic breakthrough and emerging as part of the government in both parts of the island of Ireland is now a real possibility.

 Perhaps his sneering schoolboy critics will shortly wish he had stayed where he was.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.